 SEEDS PER PACKET: 25 seeds, 4 square feet

 PLANTING DEPTH: 1-1.5"

-PACKET INSTRUCTIONS: Direct sow as soon as ground can be worked or, here in Willits, we start in flats 3 months before our last frost date.
-In cold regions it may be much later, but start as early as you can.
-Transplant 5" apart when plants are 2-3" tall.
-Cease watering when 85% of the seed heads are golden and then harvest when you can't cut seeds with your thumbnail.
-Harvest plants by cutting stalks as low as possible (leaving roots in the garden bed to decompose; hang them to dry in a cool, ventilated area until they have completely dried.
-Then thresh and winnow.
+GROWING INSTRUCTIONS: Start in flats as soon as ground can be worked.
+Here in zone 6, that is in February, 3 months before our last frost date.
+In cold region it may be much later, but start as early as you can.
+Transplant 5" apart when 2-3" high.
+Can also be broadcast when soil temps reach 40 degrees.
+Cease watering when 85% of the seed heads are golden and harvest when almost all are.
+Dry fully before storing.
+Matures in about 100-125 days.

 Picture by Andrea Moro - GNU Free Documentation - Creative Commons Attribution-Share Alike License